 The trial was conducted as a single arm study in which patients were treated approximately once per month for a period of 12 months plus 90 days for follow up.
 Fifty-nine patients were enrolled in 9 treatment centers in the United States.
-The pivotal Phase III primary endpoint followed published FDA industry guidance, which provides for a reduction in the incidence of serious infections to less than one per year in each subject receiving IGIV.
+The pivotal Phase III primary endpoint followed published FDA industry guidance, which provides for a reduction in the incidence of serious infections to less than one per year in each subject receiving IVIG.
 The secondary outcome was safety and included other pharmacokinetic, or PK, data collection points including antibody titers for certain agents, including RSV antibody levels at various time points after infusion.
-Following the FDA's guidance for our protocol should provide that a successful single Phase III trial and BLA submission should lead to FDA approval.
+Following the FDA's published "Guidance for Industry: Safety, Efficacy, and Pharmacokinetic Studies to Support Marketing of Immune Globulin Intravenous (Human) as a Replacement Therapy for Primary Humoral Immunodeficiency," or FDA Guidance for Industry, for our protocol, should provide that a successful single Phase III trial and BLA submission, should lead to FDA approval.